ArcticWaffles/bunny-letters/README.md

 The project was developed for the purpose of learning Java basics, especially classes, objects, and error handling.
 I created it with the intention of making a GUI but for now, it is console only.

-The code needs some clean-up and more thorough commenting.